 Earth Moving Equipment

-This includes equipment like excavators, bulldozers, crawler loaders, backhoes, trenchers and graders.
-Popular attachments for these machines are: augers, buckets, hammers, grading blades and grapples.
+This includes equipment like excavators, bulldozers, crawler loaders, backhoes, trenches, and graders.
+Popular attachments for these machines are augers, buckets, hammers, grading blades, and grapples.

 Tippers, dumbers, trailers and tankers.
 Popular attachments include: fenders, lighting, hubs and spindles.

 Crane, conveyer, hoists and forklifts.
 Popular attachments include: automatic vertical coil grabs, motorized coil tongs, side shifters and fork positioners.